Loudoun Castle (theme park): History

 On 15 July 2007, 18-year-old ride operator Mark Blackwood fell 80 ft from a roller coaster he was pushing, the Rat, which had got stuck.
-He was taken to Crosshouse Hospital in Kilmarnock for treatment but died there on Monday 16 July 2007.
+He was taken to Crosshouse Hospital in Kilmarnock for treatment but died there on 16 July 2007.
 After a two-week trial, the jury found the park owners not guilty of failing to provide proper training and supervision at Kilmarnock Sheriff Court on Saturday 10 October 2009.

 In September 2010 it was announced that the park had closed, Bembom stating that it was "no longer economically viable."
 There were no clear indications as to the future use of the site, whether the current owners intend to sell the business on as a 'going concern' or if they intended to use the site for other purposes.
 As of February 2011 a number of rides were for sale, including Twist 'n' Shout, Goldrush, Barnstormer, Wacky Worm, Crows Nest and Jammy Dodgems.
 As a Category A listed building, the possibilities for any redevelopment of the ruins of Loudon Castle proper, as opposed to this adjacent theme park, are severely limited by law.